tlicata/tl/README.md

 ### Starting Server

-Foreman will launch a local verion of the site from the command line.
+Foreman will launch a local version of the site from the command line.
 This is fine for html/js/css development, but has the drawback of needing to restart for refreshing jvm changes.